vinay9986/healthclaim_fact/README.md

 ## Dataset
 [PUBHEALTH](https://huggingface.co/datasets/health_fact#dataset-card-for-pubhealth): Explainable automated fact-checking of public health claims.

+## Further work
+* Understand the base model and embeddings using [LIT](https://pair-code.github.io/lit/)
+* Try different representations of the hidden layer embeddings with *claim* and *explanation* pair
+* Try machine learning models over embeddings explored in the previous step
+* Try different models from transformers

 ## Analysis
 ### Stage 1: Establishing the baseline.
 * Fine tune the bert model to the *claim* feature of the pubhealth dataset.
 The baseline accuracy is **0.6502** with f-score **0.6072**